zack-bitcoin/amoveo/docs/getting-started/updating.md

 `git pull`
 turn the node back on
 `make prod-restart`
+Tell it to re-sync rejected blocks with the new rules (only important if your node is frozen at a historical height because you didn't update in time for a hard update.)
+`block_hashes:second_chance().`
-Tell it to re-sync rejected blocks with the new rules `block_hashes:second_chance().` the blocks are already synced, so switch to normal mode `sync_mode:normal().`
+the blocks are already synced, so switch to normal mode `sync_mode:normal().`